Skip to content

 Feature Details

-Definition Exclusive romantic, emotional, and/or sexual relationship
+Definition Exclusive romantic, emotional, and/or sexual partnership

-Typical Context Marriage, long-term romantic partnerships
+Typical Context Marriage, long-term romantic partnership

 Potential Benefits Emotional security, reduced STI risk, stability, support